-Mineral and organic fertilizers are not mutually exclusive.
+However, mineral and organic fertilizers are not mutually exclusive.
 When using the right source, at the right rate and time and in the right place, both can improve farmers' livelihoods, support soil health on the farm and protect the environment.